Who We Are...

 During the 1960s, while studying mechanical engineering and laser physics, he successfully competed on sanctioned racing circuits, earning SCCA and Formula One racing licenses.

-Llewellyn Hedgbeth, Staff writer.
+Llewellyn Hedgbeth, Staff writer and historian.

 Tom Benford has been a freelance journalist and photographer for more than thirty years and has had a love affair with cars since he was a toddler.
 He contributes regularly to several national magazines and writes two monthly columns plus feature articles in Corvette Fever Magazine.
 He has authored over fifteen books including three on computer science and more than a dozen on automotive subjects including the Corvette Illustrated Encyclopedia, Garage and Workshop Gear Guide, The Complete Idiot's Guide to Restoring Collector Cars, The Street Rod and others.
 Tom resides with his wife of 30 years, Liz, and their German Shepherd dog, Major, on their 4+ acre estate on the New Jersey Shore.
 The Benford automotive stable currently includes six Corvettes ranging from a 1963 Split Window Coupe through a 1998 C5 convertible and also a 1933 Dodge 5-window coupe street rod.